Title IX of the Education Amendments of 1972

 Title IX also prohibits discrimination on the basis of sex in any federally funded education program or activity.
 Specifically, the law provides that no person shall, “on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”

-Title IX is a crucial tool for ensuring equality in education, as it promotes fairness, safety, and equal opportunities for all students.
+Title IX is a crucial tool for ensuring gender equality in education, as it promotes fairness, safety, and equal opportunities for all students.
 By enforcing Title IX, educational institutions can create a more inclusive and supportive learning environment that empowers all students to reach their full potential.

-Who is Covered Under Title IX?
+- Who is Protected Under Title IX

-Athletics programs: Title IX requires educational institutions provide equal opportunities for male and female students to participate in sports.
+Athletics programs: Title IX requires that educational institutions provide equal opportunities for male and female students to participate in sports.
 This includes equal access to facilities, equipment, and coaching.
-Educational institutions must ensure all athletes have an equal opportunity to participate and receive the same level of benefits and opportunities.
+Educational institutions must ensure that all athletes have an equal opportunity to participate and receive the same level of benefits and opportunities.

 Sexual harassment and sexual assault: Title IX require educational institutions to address and prevent sexual harassment, including sexual assault, on campus.
 Educational institutions must have policies and procedures in place to investigate and address incidents of sexual harassment and violence and to provide support to survivors.